sahilshahane/FVS-GIT-CLONE/README.md

 # Things To Do
 - Integrate Google Drive [integrate.py] with main file
-- Add App Meta data functionality in Google Drive [integrate.py]
+- Add App Meta data functionality in Google Drive in [integrate.py]
 - Get Changes when user edits the file in google drive
 - Add Download Functionality from Google Drive
 - Add Insertion and Deletion functionality